First Tank Guide Tank Logo

 Why Get an Air stone for Your Aquarium, Are Air Stones Necessary?

-How Do Air Stones Increase the Oxygen in the water?
+How Do Air Stones Increase the Oxygen in the Aquarium Water?

 As for increasing the oxygenation of the water, the best thing air stones do is provide good water circulation - so if your filter is adequate to the tank, it will already be providing adequate water circulation, and the benefit from an air stone and air pump will be minimal and unnecessary.